SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 that were not included as part of the type's original implementation.

-Extensions can add new convenience initializers to a class, but they cannot add new designated initializers or deinitializers to a class.
+Extensions can add new convenience initializers to a class, but they can't add new designated initializers or deinitializers to a class.
 Designated initializers and deinitializers must always be provided by the original class implementation.